swimmingly/yodrew.github.io/design.md

 ---
-title: "5&nbsp; design"
+title: "5 - design"
 layout: page
 permalink: /design
 ---

 An echo of the ancient cataclysm that caused our mass major trauma, civilization assaults human psychobiology.
 It makes war zones of our habitats.
 It triggers a constant state of emergency.
 Most succumb.
 Many conform.
 Some take up arms.

 We design.
-This is our imperative now.

 #### normal